FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 2.8 - Settlement of disputes.** In any dispute between ADAO and any of its members or former members which cannot be resolved through informal negotiation, it shall be the policy of ADAO to prefer the use of mediation whereby an impartial mediator may facilitate negotiations between the parties and assist them in developing a mutually acceptable settlement.
 Neither party with a grievance against the other shall have recourse to litigation until the matter is submitted to mediation and attempted to be resolved in good faith.
 All ADAO Membership agree that there is a preference to settle disputes amongst members or between members and ADAO via decentralized dispute mechanisms via smart contract protocols.

 **Section  2.9 - Transferability of Membership.** Membership rights and interests may be transferred by token exchange.
+A member may increase their voting power by obtaining more GovTokens but must meet all the regular requirements for membership in order to excercise these rights.

 **Section 2.10 - Withdrawal and Expulsion.** A member may withdraw at any time by divesting themselves of all ADAO Tokens and publicly declaring, through a Cardano Transaction Comment made by their wallet, that they are formally disassociating.